sampotts/plyr/notes.md

 - Finish and test PiP (need Sierra VM)
 - Finish and test AirPlay (need Sierra VM)

+- Download button - grab first <source> or src attribute (or maybe use currentSrc?) for HTML5 and links for embedded players

 # Notes
 - No quality HTML5 support (yet)
 - No Vimeo quality support